 As the programme has strong ties to current research in the field, with many of the lecturers in the programme being active researchers, you will also be positioned at the forefront of the field's development.
 The new investment in additive manufacturing at Uppsala University gathers researchers working on the development of printable materials, equipment and new industrial possibilities and applications.
 During your studies you will have the opportunity to use equipment that are used in both research and industrial production.

-Student profile You are someone with not only a theoretical foundation in materials engineering, materials chemistry and/or mechanical engineering, but also curiosity about how additive manufacturing methods can be utilised to solve a variety of real-life problems.
+Student profile You have a theoretical foundation in materials engineering, materials chemistry and/or mechanical engineering.
+You are also curious about how additive manufacturing methods can be utilised to solve a variety of real-life problems.

 The programme leads to a Master of Science (120 credits) with Materials Engineering as the main field of study.

 The programme is intended for several different student groups, and as such, you will initially be given opportunities to reinforce your basic knowledge.
 Metallurgy, polymer engineering and solid mechanics are such subjects where basic courses are offered in the early parts of the programme.

 The programme includes everything from metallurgy and powder manufacture, to printing metal and alloy design.
 Similarly, you will also delve in polymer chemistry and printing polymeric materials and more, in the concluding elective special courses.
 In regards to structural design, the programme includes courses on solid mechanics and generative design.

 Your practical skill in printing various materials and your ability to work as part of a group will be gradually improved over the course of the programme.
 The first part of the second year will include a project course with special focus on working as a group and interacting and reporting in an industrial environment, which will prepare you not only for the concluding degree project that is to be conducted in the final semester, but also for your future career.

 The teaching consists of lectures, practical assignments, seminars, and projects.